Teifion/Extra-Python/readme.md

 **fordict**: For loop using dictionary.items() as the iterator

+**else**: Adds a colon and new line, it's just something I miss from my Textmate bundle

 **re**: A selection of common regex commands

 **query**: A pair of database query shortcuts using a cursor